gilesknap/mciwb/docs/tutorials/05a-modules.rst

-        the number of sides of the polygon, we use 4, making a square item is set to item(which was passed to ``build_pagoda``): the blocks to use for the polygon, defaulted to GOLD_BLOCK
+        the number of sides of the polygon, we use 4, making a square item is set to item(which was passed to ``build_pagoda``): the blocks to use for the polygon, defaulted to GOLD_BLOCK mode is set to FIllMode.REPLACE
+        this means that all pagoda blocks replace existing blocks.
+You could also use FillMode.KEEP which only places blocks if the current block is Item.AIR.

 As we loop around the ``for loop`` we create a new polygon at each level, but the width of it is shrinking by two blocks at each level.
 Eventually